chenxingqiang/jax-ml/doc/modules/mixture.rst

 Gaussian mixture models
 =======================

-.. currentmodule:: sklearn.mixture
+.. currentmodule:: xlearn.mixture

-``sklearn.mixture`` is a package which enables one to learn Gaussian Mixture Models (diagonal, spherical, tied and full covariance matrices supported), sample them, and estimate them from data.
+``xlearn.mixture`` is a package which enables one to learn Gaussian Mixture Models (diagonal, spherical, tied and full covariance matrices supported), sample them, and estimate them from data.
 Facilities to help determine the appropriate number of